International aid/development workers provide aid and assistance to people and communities in the developing world

-The DFID provides its staff with a comprehensive induction process designed to help them do their job effectively as quickly as possible and to identify their individual learning needs.
-As each person's career develops, they are able to choose from a range of training options including traditional training courses, conferences and seminars, e-learning, coaching, mentoring and job shadowing.
+If you choose to work for the FCDO, you'll be given a comprehensive induction.
+The aim of this is to help you do your job effectively and individual learning needs will be identified.
+You'll be able to choose from a range of training options, including traditional training courses, conferences and seminars, e-learning, coaching, mentoring and job shadowing.

 Not-for-profit organisations are not usually able to offer as much formal in-house training as other organisations, as there tends to be less funding available for staff training.

-Engineers and vocational degree holders are usually members of their relevant professional bodies and may work towards professional accreditation or chartered status.
-They may participate in relevant professional training.
+If you're an engineering graduate or hold a vocational degree, you can join your relevant professional body and may also be able to work towards professional accreditation or chartered status.
+You may also be able to participate in relevant professional training.

-The public sector may offer graduates more structured career development.
-Development specialists in the DFID work for up to five years in the UK and abroad before achieving adviser status.
+The public sector may offer more structured career development.
+Development specialists in the FCDO work for up to five years in the UK and abroad before achieving adviser status.